appgardenstudios/hyaline/cli/README.md

 $ ./hyaline
 ```

+Note that you can also use `make install` to build and install Hyaline locally for testing.

 ## Debugging
 There is a `.vscode/launch.json` file checked in that has various debugger launch configurations.
 They use the config stored in `cli/_example/config.yml` and rely on a `cli/.env` file being present to work (which is .gitignored).
 The .env file should look like: